4.1. Overview

 Installation

-2. Once done, install the nextnano.NEGF software.
+2. Once done, install nextnano.NEGF.

-You can download the nextnano.NEGF software from here:
+You can download nextnano.NEGF from here:

 Download nextnano.NEGF